 Over the Road Travel Costs

-Fuel, toll roads, weigh stations, food, lodging, maintenance and more should be thoroughly accounted for.
-The more weight and wheels on your RV will add to the cost of the tolls and it can also affect the lot rental rate at your destination.
+Fuel, toll roads, weigh station fees, food, lodging, maintenance and more should be thoroughly accounted for.
+The more weight and wheels on your RV will add to the cost of the tolls and weigh stations and it can also affect the lot rental rate at your destination.
 Fuel efficiency isn't typically on my mind when I drive around my city, but it certainly would be if I'm driving a motor coach across the country and back.

 Lodging En Route